MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-ukg-powershell-manage.md

 audience: admin
 ms.service: microsoft-365-frontline
 search.appverid: MET150
-description: Learn how to use PowerShell to manage your Shifts connection to Blue Yonder Workforce Management. ms.localizationpriority: high ms.collection:
+description: Learn how to use PowerShell to manage your Shifts connection to UKG Dimensions. ms.localizationpriority: high ms.collection:
   - M365-collaboration